douthwja01/OpenMAS/readme.txt

 	  [it is advised you do not change anything within this folder]

 - objects
-	+ The directory of user/simulation object definitions.
+	+ The directory of user/default object definitions.

 - scenarios
 	+ A directory of scenario definitions.
 Functions within here are designed to generate the object initial conditions in the global coordinate system.
-Scenario.fig, scenario.mat are auto generated.
+Scenario.fig, scenario.mat may be auto generated.
+- data
+	+ The outputted simulation data and figures, ordered by simulation date and time of execution.

 IMPORTANT: Please ensure that all these directories are on the system path when
 	   creating a simulation setup function (see setup_example.m).